bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 ...
 ```

-Install the gem with Bundler and run the Ahoy install script and a database migration:
+Install the gems with Bundler and run the Ahoy install script and a database migration:

 `$ bundle install`